touir1/Algorithms-Data-Structures-Cheat-sheet/DataStructures/Linear (built-in)/ArrayList.md

 Some key points:

-- An array has a dynamic size
+- An ArrayList has a dynamic size

 - Size is incremented by 50% if size after adding exceeds current capacity